The Impact of Environmentalism on the Future of Publishing

 • No additional cost

 I expect that the executives of Transcontinental and Donnelley believe strongly that a move like this will help to stem the reduction in print production and consumption in North America.
-It will not doubt assuage a few guilty consciences.
-But, ultimately, I think its real impact will be only to heighten awareness of the challenge of waste and environmental-impact concerns in print publishing.
+It will no doubt assuage a few guilty consciences.
+Ultimately I think its real impact will be only to heighten awareness of the challenge of waste and environmental-impact concerns in print publishing.

 Several new initiatives within the industry are intended to further promote awareness of the potentially negative environmental impact of paper-making and consumption.